 Trust Fund Recovery Penalty for Unpaid Payroll Taxes

-Well, what happens if you don’t pay employment taxes at all?
-In this case, you may face the maximum penalty for a late deposit, and on top of that, you may face the trust fund recovery penalty for the unpaid taxes.
+If you don’t pay employment taxes at all, you may face the maximum penalty for a late deposit, and on top of that, you may face the trust fund recovery penalty (TFRP) for the unpaid taxes.
 This is one of the most severe penalties that the IRS imposes, and the only similar penalty is for tax fraud.

 The trust fund recovery penalty is 100% of the trust fund taxes that you owe.
-This doesn’t include all of the payroll taxes that you owe.
+This doesn’t include all of the payroll taxes that you owe–it is in addition to the owed taxes.
 Instead, it just includes the payroll taxes withheld from your employee’s paychecks.
-They don’t include the employer’s matching portion of the taxes, the federal unemployment tax, or the state unemployment tax.

 Who Is Responsible for Unpaid Payroll Taxes?

 Generally, only the employer is responsible for their portion of the payroll taxes.
-However, employment tax laws allow the IRS to hold numerous people held responsible for unpaid trust fund taxes.
-The business owner, partners, and corporate officers can be held responsible for these taxes, but here’s the part that may surprise you — employees, third-party payers, and other responsible parties can also be held responsible for withheld employment taxes that weren’t paid.
+However, employment tax laws allow the IRS to hold numerous people responsible for unpaid trust fund taxes including:

+Anyone that the IRS deems to be a “responsible party” can be held responsible for payroll taxes.
 Basically, the IRS can assign responsibility to anyone who made the decision to not pay these taxes.
 Say that a small business bookkeeper decides to pay the electricity bill instead of making the payroll tax deposit.
-They may be responsible, and they IRS may want to interview them about the penalties.
+They may be responsible, and the IRS may want to interview them about the penalties.

 However, responsibility depends on the details of the situation.
-Now imagine that the bookkeeper just writes checks and enters numbers into bookkeeping software.
+Now, imagine that the bookkeeper just writes checks and enters numbers into bookkeeping software as directed by the business owner.
 They don’t make any decisions about how the funds are allocated.
-Their boss directs them to pay the electric bill instead of the payroll taxes.
+Their boss tells them to pay the electric bill instead of the payroll taxes.
 In this case, the responsibility stays with the owner.

 Deposit Requirements for People With Unpaid Employment Taxes

-If you remit payroll taxes late in a while, the IRS will usually just assess the late-deposit penalty.
+If you remit payroll taxes late once in a while, the IRS will usually just assess the late deposit penalty.
 However, if you have a habitual problem of making late deposits or not paying payroll tax at all, the IRS may require you to make special deposits.

-In this case, you will receive Form 2841 (Notice to Make Special Deposits of Taxes).
+In this case, you will receive Form 2481 (Notice to Make Special Deposits of Taxes).
 When you receive this notice, you must make all of your deposits within two days of the date that you withhold the taxes.
-If you don’t, you can face a $500 fine and up to a year in jail.

 Consequences of Late State Payroll Taxes

-In most cases, you will also need to withhold state taxes from your employee wages.
-This includes state income taxes.
+If you have employees in a state with state income tax, you will also need to withhold state taxes from your employees’ wages.
 Then, when you pay taxes to the state, you pay the amount you withheld.
 You also have to pay state unemployment taxes.
+Late payroll deposit penalties vary from state to state.

 How to Get Caught Up on Payroll Taxes

-To get caught up on payroll taxes, first, make sure that you have filed all of your payroll tax returns.
+To get caught up on payroll taxes, first make sure that you have filed all of your payroll tax returns.
 If you haven’t made any payments, these returns will show you how much you owe.
+However, you’ll likely also owe payroll taxes for the quarter you are currently in, as you have not yet filed that return.
 Then, try to make a plan to pay the tax debt as quickly as possible.
 Here are some of the payment options.

 Pay in Full